-The show is concluded with a patriotic tribute in red, white, and blue.
+The show concludes with a patriotic salute of red, white, and blue.

-If you were to ask me to compare the Dixie Stampede to other dinner theater productions that I have attended, I would tell you that the Dolly Parton's Stampede's food was the best and that the show is top notch.
+If you were to ask me to compare the Dixie Stampede to other dinner theater productions that I have attended, I would tell you that Dolly Parton’s Stampede’s food was the best and that the show is top-notch.